 Credit scores indicate to lenders how well you manage money and if you are likely to default on financial obligations.
 Payment history along with the amount of debt you carry will have the most impact on credit scores.

-Mortgage rates remain low but there's no way of predicting how long they will stay that way.
-The market is ripe for new mortgages and refinancing an existing mortgage
+Mortgage rates are rising and there’s no way of predicting how high they will go.
+The market is ripe for new mortgages because the longer you wait, the higher you’re going to pay.

 Tips to get your credit file ready for a mortgage loan